 Do trauma nurses make more than ICU nurses?
 At the same hospital, trauma ED nurses and MICU nurses earn comparably.
 TICU nurses who hold both TCRN and CCRN often earn slightly more than trauma ED nurses due to stacking two certification differentials.
 CVICU nurses at some hospitals earn more than either due to the complexity premium and mechanical circulatory support skills.
 See our ICU nurse salary guide for a direct comparison.

 What do travel trauma nurses make per week?
-In the 2025 market, travel trauma nurses earn $2,200–$3,400/week all-in (base + tax-free stipends).
-High-demand states — California, Washington, New England — push toward the top of that range.
+In the 2026 market, travel trauma nurses earn roughly $2,200–$3,400/week all-in (base + tax-free stipends), against national travel RN marketplace averages of about $2,187–$2,204/week across all specialties.
+High-demand states – California, Washington, New England – push toward the top of that range.
 Trauma ICU travelers with TCRN and CCRN access the highest-tier contracts.
 See our travel nurse salary guide for the full compensation breakdown and tax structure.

 Is trauma nursing worth the pay compared to other ED nursing?
 For nurses who want the clinical intensity of major trauma – resuscitation, damage control, polytrauma management – Level I trauma nursing provides both a strong salary and unmatched clinical development.
 The trauma activation bonus, TCRN premium, and Level I center pay scale together add meaningfully to standard ED pay.
 The question is whether the pace and acuity of trauma nursing match your practice goals, not just your financial ones.